symfony/symfony-docs/quick_tour/the_big_picture.rst

 .. note::

-    All of the example URLs assume that you've downloaded and unzipped Symfony directly into the web server web root.
-If you've followed the directions above and unzipped the `Symfony` directory into your web root, then add `/Symfony/web` after `localhost` for all the URLs you see:
+    All of the example URLs assume that you've downloaded and unzipped ``Symfony`` directly into the web server web root.
+If you've followed the directions above and done this, then add ``/Symfony/web`` after ``localhost`` for all the URLs you see:

     .. code-block:: text

         http://localhost/Symfony/web/config.php

+    To get nice and short urls you should point the document root of your webserver or virtual host to the ``Symfony/web/`` directory.
+In that case, your URLs will look like ``http://localhost/config.php`` or ``http://site.local/config.php``, if you created a virtual host to a local domain called, for example, ``site.local``.

 If there are any outstanding issues listed, correct them.
 You might also tweak your configuration by following any given recommendations.
 When everything is